trevorbaughn/.dotfiles/README.md

 ### Boot the live environment
 This installation guide assumes you have already completed the first several steps of the [Arch Installation guide](https://wiki.archlinux.org/title/Installation_guide), up to having [booted the live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment).

-### (OPTIONAL) Set the console font
-> [!NOTE] The console is _not_ the terminal.
-The console appears for logging in on boot.

-Once in the live environment, feel free to set your console font using `setfont <font>` if you'd like.
-If you'd like to see a full list of available fonts, you can run `ls /usr/share/kbd/consolefonts`.
-Do not include the first dot or anything past it in the font name when using `setfont`.

 ### Connect to the internet
 For the rest of the installation, an internet connection is needed to install packages.
 Please follow the Arch Installation guide to [connect to the internet via Wi-Fi](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet) if you do not have an ethernet connection, which should work automatically.